 git config user.email

-ngh --name="Displayed Username" --firstname.lastname@example.org
+ng deploy --name="Displayed Username" --firstname.lastname@example.org

-user.email git config properties
+user.email Git config properties

 (or on a machine without these global config properties),

-you must provide user info before git allows you to commit.
+you must provide user info before Git allows you to commit.

-In this case provide both
+In this case, provide both

-ngh-- Logging is in silent mode by default.
+ng deploy– Logging is in silent mode by default.

-ngh --no-silent-- Logging shows extended information.
+ng deploy --no-silent– Logging shows extended information.

 Logging is in silent mode by default.
-In silent mode log messages are suppressed and error messages are sanitized.

---no-silent option enables extended console logging.
+--no-silent option enables detailed error messages and extended console logging.

 Keep this untouched if the repository URL or other information passed to git commands is sensitive!

-This option should kept like it is if the repository URL or other information passed to git commands is sensitive and should not be logged (== you have a public build server).
+This option should be kept as it is if the repository URL or other information passed to Git commands is sensitive and should not be logged (== you have a public build server and you are using the token feature).
 By default the silent mode is enabled to avoid sensitive data exposure.

-ngh-- Dotfiles are included by default.
+ng deploy– Dotfiles are included by default.

-ngh --no-dotfiles-- Dotfiles are ignored.
+ng deploy --no-dotfiles– Dotfiles are ignored.

-The command includes dotfiles by default (e.g
+The command includes dotfiles by default (e.g.

-.htaccess will be committed)
+.htaccess will be committed).